The Watter's Mou'

-The Watter's Mou' (Scots: "the water's mouth") is a novel by Bram Stoker, first published in 1895.
+The Watter's Mou' (Scots: "the water's mouth") is a romance novel by Bram Stoker, first published in 1895 by A. Constable and Company in London.
+It was published in the U.S. the same year by D. Appleton and Company in New York.

 It is the story of a woman who is in love with a man whose job it is to stop the smuggling by poor local fishermen, one of whom is her father.